ulyanadupletsa/ulyanadupletsa.github.io/index.md

 Hi, everyone!
-I'm Ulyana Dupletsa, a PhD student in Astroparticle Physics at the Gran Sasso Science Institute in L'Aquila.
-I am studying gravitational waves from compact binary systems to probe the universe's expansion history, both with future, such as the Einstein Telescope, and current, the LIGO-Virgo-KAGRA Collaboration gravitational-wave detectors.
+I'm Ulyana Dupletsa, I recently got my PhD in Astroparticle Physics at the Gran Sasso Science Institute in L'Aquila.
+I am now a new postdoc at HEPHY in Vienna.
+I am continuig to study gravitational waves from compact binary systems to probe the universe's expansion history, both with future, such as the Einstein Telescope, and current, the LIGO-Virgo-KAGRA Collaboration gravitational-wave detectors.
 Research interests include gravitational-wave astronomy, data analysis, and Bayesian statistics.

 ## Gravitational Wave Cosmology with Compact Binaries